ken1987/vue-source-loader/readme.md

 #  vue-source-loader

-Replace sign with the designated resource.
+Replace sign with the designated resource in `.vue` file.

 ## bug